MicrosoftDocs/common-data-model-and-service/common-data-model/sdk/from-modeljson-to-the-future.md

 ms.service: common-data-model
 ms.reviewer:
 ms.topic: article
-ms.date: 06/11/2020
+ms.date: 06/23/2020
 ms.author: miplese
 ---

 # From model.json to the future

-Common Data Model technology enables companies to infuse a deep understanding of the data managed by their services, beyond the simplistic structural representation of the entities and relationships.
-The rapid expansion of enterprise analytics systems, such as PowerBI, built on top of vast data estate being made readily available in data lakes from disparate sources, necessitated the development of a common system for representing the meaning of such data.
+Common Data Model technology enables companies to gain a deep understanding of the data managed by their services, beyond the simplistic structural representation of the entities and relationships.

+The use of enterprise analytics systems, such as PowerBI, is rapidly expanding.
+This expansion is happening because of the vast amounts of data being made available in data lakes from disparate sources.
+A common system for representing the meaning of such data is needed.
 Common Data Model helps to build a uniform representation of the semantics and provides tools and standards that simplify the solution integrations across data silos.

-Common Data Model language evolved from its original structure-only based form following the progress made in the interop space and growth of cloud-based solutions and analytics.
+Common Data Model evolved from its original structure-only form following the progress made in the interop space and the growth of cloud-based solutions and analytics.
 Originally focusing on explaining the structure and relationships between entities, Common Data Model offered a simple metadata format called ["model.json"](../model-json.md).
-This format, however, was not able to convey the richness of semantics the source systems had on the data they would land in data lakes, leaving consumers with limited ability to understand it.
-In addition, the old format was tied too much to physical layout of the data and prevented people from building a higher-level understanding of the logical, conceptual form of the data.
-Re-thinking of this problem resulted in the creation of the next generation Common Data Model language and tooling, that we generally refer to as "manifest.cdm.json" format.
-More details about the format can be found in the technical paper [here](overview.md).
+This format, however, was not able to convey the richness of semantics the source systems had on the data they would insert into data lakes, leaving consumers with limited ability to understand it.
+In addition, the old format was heavily tied to the physical layout of the data, preventing people from building a higher level understanding of the logical and conceptual form of the data.
+The next generation of Common Data Model, generally referred to as ["manifest.cdm.json"](overview.md) format, was created to address these issues.

-With the new format providing many obvious benefits, the existing systems utilizing the old "model.json" format will want to add support for the newer format as well, while staying backward compatible.
-Fortunately, Common Data Model provides an Software Development Kit (SDK) that offers a uniform view of the two formats through its APIs.
-This drastically simplifies the process of adopting the "manifest.cdm.json" format for the service owners.
+With the new format providing many obvious benefits, existing systems utilizing the "model.json" format will can add support for the newer format as well, while staying backward compatible.
+Common Data Model provides an Software Development Kit (SDK) that offers a uniform view of the two formats through its APIs.
+This SDK simplifies the process of adopting the "manifest.cdm.json" format.

-In this article we will offer insights into how Common Data Model SDK enables services to use both formats and what is the guidance to migrate the services which rely on the older format to the new one.
+In this article we offer insights into how the Common Data Model SDK enables services to use both formats and give guidance for migrating services that rely on the older format to the new format.

 ## Common Data Model SDK

-Before getting into the details of how "model.json" and "manifest.cdm.json" formats relate and how would one transition between them, it is good to introduce the reader to the Common Data Model Object Model and the SDK, and to explain why they exist.
+Before we discuss the relationship between the "model.json" and the "manifest.cdm.json" formats and how to transition between them, we introduce the Common Data Model object model and the SDK, and explain why they exist.

-During the era when "model.json" was the persistence format of choice, the services joining Common Data Model ecosystem were encouraged to implement custom parsers that followed the specification of the format.
-This guidance was backed with several implementation samples that helped partners kick-start their development.
-This worked very well thanks to relative simplicity of the format.
-However, as explained above, this simplicity placed various limitations to how the data can be described.
-With the introduction of the "manifest.cdm.json" format, those restrictions were lifted, but with the added capabilities came complexity.
+When "model.json" was the recommended format, the services that joined the Common Data Model ecosystem were encouraged to implement custom parsers that followed the format's specification.
+This guidance was backed with several implementation samples that helped partners start their development.
+This worked very well due to the relative simplicity of the format.
+However, as explained earlier, this simplicity placed various limitations to how the data can be described.
+With the introduction of the "manifest.cdm.json" format, those restrictions were lifted and brought added capabilities and complexities.

-To simplify the adoption process for services wanting to use the added power of the new format, the new Object Model and the SDK were built.
-The new Object Model introduces a programming interface that hides the complexity of the underlying schema, provides single implementation across multiple languages and a uniform view of the two formats, and supports advanced scenarios like converting logical schemas into different physical layouts.
-Services integrating the SDK can count on regular updates and new features being added to the APIs to cover an expanding number of applicable use cases and scenarios.
+ The new object model and the SDK are built to simplify the adoption process for services that want to adopt the new format.
+The new object model introduces a programming interface that hides the complexity of the underlying schema, provides single a implementation across multiple languages and a uniform view of both formats, and supports advanced scenarios like converting logical schemas into different physical layouts.
+Services that integrate the SDK can expect regular updates and new features to be added to the APIs to cover an expanding number of applicable use cases and scenarios.

-Today, the SDK is available in four languages - C#, Java, Typescript and Python, with full parity of features and format support.
-For example, services integrating a C# version and emitting the data can be fully confident that readers written with Python SDK will see the data structure and semantics the same way.
-Common Data Model site provides [detailed information](../1.0om/api-reference/api-reference.md) about the APIs and there are accompanying [samples](../samples.md) to help service teams quickly ramp-up and start embedding the technology within their solutions.
+Today, the SDK is available in C#, Java, Typescript, and Python, with full parity of features and format support.
+For example, services integrating a C# version and emitting the data can be fully confident that readers written with the Python SDK will see the data structure and semantics the same way.
+The Common Data Model site provides [detailed information](../1.0om/api-reference/api-reference.md) about the APIs and their accompanying [samples](../samples.md) to help service teams quickly onboard and start embedding the technology within their solutions.

 ## Using the Common Data Model SDK with model.json files

-With the introductions out of the way, let's dive into a couple of examples that can demonstrate usage of the SDK to read, explore and write "model.json" format.
+Here are some examples that demonstrate how you can use the the Common Data Model SDK to read, explore, and write the "model.json" format.

-> [!NOTE]
+>[!NOTE]
-> This article includes only C#-based samples, but they apply to other languages as well.
+>This article includes C#-based samples, however, they apply to other languages as well.

-Generally, if you plan to build a service that will consume data described with Common Data Model metadata in a data lake, you will encounter “CDM folders”, which is a term we use to identify a well-structured composition of data partitions and Common Data Model metadata files which explain the schema of these partitions.
-The metadata files are your first artifact to read and process before ingesting the data, as they explain which entities are present, what is their structure and their relationship, and most importantly where the partition files are located.
-There is no restriction such that the partition files need to be present in the same folder - they can be many levels deep, depending on how the data writer decided to lay out their lake, so the location information found in the metadata file plays critical role.
-More information and examples of CDM folders can be found in its dedicated [documentation](../data-lake.md).
+If you plan to build a service that will consume data that's described with Common Data Model metadata in a data lake, you will encounter [**CDM folders**](../data-lake.md).
+CDM folders are well-structured composition of data partitions and Common Data Model metadata files which explain the schema of these partitions.
+The metadata files are the first artifacts to read and process before ingesting the data because they explain which entities are present, their structure and relationship, and most importantly, the location of the partition files.
+The partition files do not need to be present in the same folder.
+They can be many levels deep, depending on how the data writer lays out their lake.
+Therefore, the location information in the metadata file plays critical role.

-Before we get started reading the schema, we want to let the SDK know where our files reside.
-This is achieved by instantiating the [corpus](fundamentals.md#the-corpus) object, the main collection of documents and definitions, and telling its [storage management layer](../1.0om/api-reference/storage/storage.md) which adapters to use to access file systems.
+Before you can read the schema, you must let the SDK know where the files reside.
+You do this by instantiating the [corpus](fundamentals.md#the-corpus) object, the main collection of documents and definitions, and telling its [storage management layer](../1.0om/api-reference/storage/storage.md) which adapters to use to access file systems.
 The adapters are just an abstraction of underlying filesystems, supplying standardized read/write access for the SDK.
-We will set up two adapters, one pointing to the public store of CDM foundation files (consider them as bootstrap definitions) and the other pointing to an ADLSg2 container containing our CDM folder.
+We will set up two adapters, one pointing to the public store that contains the Common Data Model foundation files (think of them as bootstrap definitions) and the other pointing to an ADLSg2 container containing our CDM folder.

 ```csharp
     var cdmCorpus = new CdmCorpusDefinition();